EmuDeck/emudeck.github.io/docs/community-creations/steamos/tools-and-guides.md

     * **Note:** If you are using different folder locations, make sure to edit the above file and edit the paths
 7. Right click `UniversalPokemonRandomizer.sh`, click `Properties`, click `Permissions`, and ensure `Is executable` is checked
 8. To launch the Universal Pokemon Randomizer, double click `UniversalPokemonRandomizer.sh`
-    * **Note:** If you are getting a warning about the randomizer not being started via the launcher, you may ignore this message.
-The bash script above mirrors the launcher which allows it work on the Steam Deck/Linux but the warning cannot be removed.
-3DS games will likely still work even though the warning suggest they will not work if the launcher is not used

 After following the above instructions, your folders should look like the below: